apache/yetus/asf-site-src/source/documentation/latest/precommit-basic.md

 This will enable all plug-ins for potential usage, except for checkstyle and findbugs.

-**NOTE: The examples in this section will assume that the necessary `--plugins` option has been set on the command line as approriate for your particular installation.**
+**NOTE: The examples in this section will assume that the necessary `--plugins` option has been set on the command line as appropriate for your particular installation.**

 This command will execute basic patch testing against a patch file stored in "filename":